gcordova19/MCV_CNN_framework/Week3.md

 # Level of completeness of the week 2 goals
 ### Task a)
 - [x] Analyze the dataset.
-- [x] Calculate the accuracy on train, val, and test sets.
+- [x] Evaluate the accuracy on train, val, and test sets (CanVid Dataset).
-- [x] Evaluate different techniques in the configuration file:
 ### Task b)
-- [x] Fully convolutional networks for semantic segmentation (Long et al. CVPR, 2015)
+- [x] Fully convolutional networks for semantic segmentation

-- [x] Another paper of free choice.
+- [x] U-Net: Convolutional Networks for Biomedical Image Segmentation
 ### Task c)
-- [x] Select one network from the state of the art (SegnetVGG, DeepLab, ResnetFCN, ...).
 - [x] Integrate the new model into the framework.
 - [x] Evaluate the new model on CamVid.
-Train from scratch and/or fine-tune.
 ### Task d)
-- [x] Set-up a new experiment file to image semantic segmentation on another dataset (Cityscapes, KITTI,  Synthia, ...)
+- [x] Set-up a new experiment file to image semantic segmentation on another dataset (Cityscapes, KITTI,  Synthia, ...) with FCN8atonce model.

-- [x] Use the FCN8 model as before.

 ### Task e)
-- [x] Boost the performance of your network
+- [x] Boost the performance of your network and improve the code.

-### Task f)

 # Slides
 [slides](https://docs.google.com/presentation/d/1gzCdiyBJP6xtvoyh1U6W2u-8NkILuakHYTKSshl_TZQ/edit?usp=sharing)